desertmango5/uae-flag-classroom-app/README.md

-# uae-flag-classroom-app
+# KG Slow Reveal Learning App
-A slow reveal app for my wife's ESL KG class
+### Can use colors or numbers to engage ESL KG students